medoco-health/orthovision-ai-ig/src/input/pagecontent/StructureDefinition-orthovision-ai-bundle-intro.md

 ### Scope and Usage

-The OrthovisionAIBundle profile provides a standardized way to package orthodontic imaging data for AI classification services.
+The OrthovisionAIBundle profile provides a standardized way to package imaging data for AI classification services.
 This profile supports two primary usage patterns:

 **Simple Classification**: Contains only an OrthovisionAIBinary resource with the image to be classified.
 This approach is suitable for basic workflows where only image content analysis is required.